 This section applies to you if you are a non-U.S. holder and the interest and gain you receive is not effectively connected with your conduct of a U.S. trade or business.
 If the interest and gain you receive is effectively connected with your conduct of a U.S. trade or business, you generally will be subject to rules similar to those described above for U.S. holders and not subject to withholding if you satisfy certain certification requirements, generally by submitting an IRS Form W-8ECI or applicable successor form.
 In addition, a foreign corporation that is a holder of a note also may be subject to a branch profits tax equal to 30% of its effectively connected earnings and profits for the taxable year, subject to certain adjustments, unless it qualifies for a lower rate under an applicable income tax treaty.
 However, these rules are complex, and you should consult your tax advisors.
 This section assumes that we are at no time a "United States real property holding corporation."
-We believe that we are not a United States real property holding corporation and do not expect to become such a corporation, although there can be no assurance that we will not become such a corporation.
-If we do become a United States real property holding corporation, there could be adverse tax consequences to a non-U.S. holder.
+We believe that we are not a United States real property holding corporation, there could be adverse tax consequences to a non-U.S. holder.